Action buttons are used for form navigation, saving and submitting forms, launching videos, websites and driving directions and much more.

 The following are available actions that you can assign to an action button:

-Close form without saving or sending: Closes form without saving data, or sending it to the doForms portal.
+- Close form: Closes form without saving data, or sending it to the doForms portal.
 This is useful if your form is informational only, like a user guide.

 - Reject job and remove from jobs list: Gives the user the ability to reject a job and remove the job from the jobs list without having to perform that function manually.
 No changes to the form will be saved or submitted.
 The Rejected status will be sent to the portal and the job will show as Rejected.